 Human Services Transportation Planning

-In 2006, the Washington State Department of Transportation (WSDOT) directed WCOG and the state’s other Regional Transportation Planning Organizations to convene stakeholder groups composed of local human services agencies, schools, transportation providers and others to develop consolidated human services transportation plans to address the mobility needs of people who do not drive due to age, income or disability reasons.
+The Whatcom Council of Governments (WCOG) updates the regional Human Services Transportation Plan (HSTP) every five years to identify our region’s transportation services gaps for people with special transportation needs.
+This is done in response to direction from the Washington State Department of Transportation (WSDOT), issued in 2006, for WCOG and the state’s other Regional Transportation Planning Organizations to convene stakeholder groups composed of local human services agencies, schools, transportation providers and others to develop consolidated human services transportation plans to address the mobility needs of people who do not drive due to age, income or disability reasons.